ChrisMBarr/SongShowPlus-parser/README.md

 [SongShow Plus](https://www.songshowplus.com/) is a worship presentation software package use by many churches to present song lyrics (and many other things) on screens.
 When moving to a different software package it may be needed to get your song lyrics out into some other format.

 This project will parses and extract data from SongShow Plus files.
-It is currently only tested with SongShow Plus 7.
-I need test files from newer versions to add support.
+It is currently only tested with SongShow Plus 7 as far as I know.
+I need test files from newer versions to be sure.
+The song files I test against do not contain a version number in them, so perhaps these files are standard across all versions of SongShow Plus, I am not sure.
+If you have any song files you are able and willing to share with me, I would love to try them.

 This project is used by my [LyricConverter](htt://github.com/FiniteLooper/LyricConverter) project which can convert your song lyric files between many common formats.
 If you need to convert some songs to another existing format I encourage you to check this project out first.